 Students who have academic achievements that earn them admission to Providence College and also demonstrate a true commitment to their out-of-classroom activities will be recognized with awards up to $9,000 annually.
 Approximately 100 scholarships will be awarded for students enrolling in our freshman class.

 Applicants considered for this scholarship, which covers up to tuition, fees, room and board costs, must aspire to a career in the medical profession.
 Consideration is based on outstanding academic achievement in high school.
 No separate application is required to be considered for this award.

 Scholarships up to $5,000 are awarded to a select group of students who demonstrate a significant commitment to community service, a proven record of community involvement, and a strong high school academic record.
 Accepted students who have declared a major in Public and Community Service Studies are invited to apply for this award.

 St. Rose of Lima Transfer Scholarship

 Academic-based merit transfer scholarships of $10,000 per year are available to transfer students who have demonstrated superior academic performance in college course work completed previous to enrolling at Providence College.
 Students who have achieved a minimum cumulative GPA of 3.5 in all courses - and have taken a rigorous full-time liberal arts program of study - will be considered for these awards.
 Please note that a 3.5 cumulative GPA is not a guarantee of a scholarship, but suggests the minimum type of performance necessary to be a competitive candidate.
 Students must complete a full year of course work before transferring to Providence College to be eligible for consideration of the St. Rose of Lima Transfer Scholarship.
-The scholarship is renewable for each year of uninterrupted study at Providence College, but will not extend past the graduation year as indicated by the class standing assigned at the time of enrollment.
+The scholarship is renewable for each year of uninterrupted study at Providence College, but will not extend past the expected year of graduation at the time of enrollment.